About the college

 The dining hall and Terrace Bar have lift access.
 The library, function rooms and chapel are on the ground floor and have level access, although they may not have automatic opening doors.
 The MCR is accessed via the lift to the Terrace Bar and via several small steps, so as such it is not wheelchair-accessible.

-Somerville College will consider requests for other adaptations, please contact Disability Coordinator, Jo Ockwell, to discuss requirements.
+Somerville College will consider requests for other adaptations.
+Please contact the Disability Coordinator, Jo Ockwell, to discuss requirements.

 The Somerville Middle Common Room (MCR) is located in the primary graduate accommodation hub of Margery Fry House and net to the Terrace Bar and outdoor seating area.
 There are twice-termly MCR/SCR symposia with dinner and an annual MCR dinner with supervisors and college advisers.